Branch Chief

 Biography

-Dr. Mukesh Verma is chief of the Epidemiology and Genomics Research Program's (EGRP) Methods and Technologies Branch (MTB) and oversees its research portfolio and initiatives that focus on methods to address epidemiologic data collection, study design and analysis, and to modify technological approaches developed in the context of other research endeavors for use as biomarkers and methods to understand cancer susceptibility.
+Mukesh Verma, PhD, is chief of the Epidemiology and Genomics Research Program's (EGRP) Methods and Technologies Branch (MTB) and oversees its research portfolio and initiatives that focus on methods to address epidemiologic data collection, study design and analysis, and to modify technological approaches developed in the context of other research endeavors for use as biomarkers and methods to understand cancer susceptibility.

 Dr. Verma joined EGRP as a program director in 2004.
 In 2005, he was appointed acting chief of EGRP's former Analytic Epidemiology Research Branch (AERB).
 When EGRP reorganized in 2007, he was appointed acting chief of MTB and of the former Host Susceptibility Factors Branch (HSFB), for which he served as acting chief through 2008.
 Before joining EGRP, he was a program director in NCI's Division of Cancer Prevention (DCP), where he worked in the areas of biomarkers, early detection, risk assessment, and prevention.
 He also was coordinator of DCP's Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Programs.
 He was on the faculty in the Biochemistry Department of Georgetown University before joining NIH.

-He has 181 publications and has edited 6 books in the field of epigenetics, biomarkers, and epidemiology.
+He has 184 publications and has edited 6 books in the field of epigenetics, biomarkers, virology, and epidemiology.

 Select Publications

-Yu CT, Chao BN, Barajas R, Haznadar M, Maruvada P, Nicastro HL, Ross SA, Verma M, Rogers S, Zanetti KA.
-An evaluation of the National Institutes of Health grants portfolio: identifying opportunities and challenges for multi-omics research that leverage metabolomics data.
+Yu CT, Chao BN, Barajas R, et al. An evaluation of the National Institutes of Health grants portfolio: identifying opportunities and challenges for multi-omics research that leverage metabolomics data.
 Metabolomics.
-2022 Apr 30;18(5):29.
+2022;18(5):29.

 Verma M, Kumar V. Single cell epigenomics: technology and applications.
 In: Barh D, Azevedo V, eds.
 Single-Cell Omics.
 New York, NY: Elsevier Inc.; 2019: chap 11, 215- 229.